Best Almond Milk: We’re Pretty Nuts About These 5 Almond Milks

+Over the course of two separate taste tests, we set out to find everything from the best unsweetened almond milk, the best almond milk for coffee, and even the best chocolate almond milk.
 I guess what I’m pleased to report is that despite its ubiquity and the shrug it can get for being the lesser alternative to other milks, there’s a surprising amount of nuance to almond milk.
 Shelf-stable almond milks tend to be a little creamier than refrigerated almond milks.
-Sweetened almond milks are dramatically different than unsweetened varieties.
-And vanilla almond milk is such a treat it feels like a cheat.
-We bid dairy adieu and sipped more than a dozen of these nutty milk alternatives to find the best.
+Sweetened almond milks are dramatically different from unsweetened varieties.
+And flavored almond milk is such a treat it feels like a cheat.
+We bid dairy adieu and sipped more than a dozen of these nutty milk alternatives to find the best almond milk brand at the grocery store.
 Here’s where the shells fell.

 Credit: Ryan Martin / Instacart